AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 <a id="document-modifier"></a>
 ##### **`document`**

-The rule corresponds to HTML document requests, it applies to main frames only (i.e. HTML documents).
+The rule corresponds to the main frame document requests, i.e. HTML documents that are loaded in the browser tab.
+It does not match iframes (there's a `$subdocument` modifier for these).

 In the case of blocking rules, `$document` also disables "main frame bypass" logic and blocks requests _strictly_ with a blocking page.